 FORMS OF ADDRESS

-Learn these respectful forms of address and place them after your greetings and other questions.
+Learn these respectful forms of address in Luganda and place them after your greetings and other questions.

 Relationships and family are extremely important in Uganda.
-Expect to be asked about your marital and parental status A LOT.
+Volunteers should expect to be asked about marital and parental status A LOT.
 Also expect teasing and a little match-making if you’re single and/or child-free!